nsatheesh87/blogcake/README.md

 The framework source code can be found here: [cakephp/cakephp](https://github.com/cakephp/cakephp).

 I have created a simple blog system using cake PHP framework 3.2 version which has Add/edit post by admin and guest users can add thier comments on any post.
-This will be useful for beginners who wants to learn cakephp framework
+This will be useful for beginners who wants to learn cakephp framework ssh 56d32c3d0c1e66a5c90001c3@

 ## Installation and Setup